atilantera/JAAL/doc/jaal-schema-documentation.md

   - UndoCount increases every time the student clicks the Undo button.
     It is handled by the JAAL recorder.

-- simulationStart: A timestamp: when the exercise is loaded and the JAAL recorder begins recording.
-The timestamp is in the ISO 8601 format:
-  `YYYY-MM-DDTHH:mm:ss.sssZ`, for example, 2021-10-05T12:57:22.831Z
-  meaning "5th October 2021 12:57 hours + 22.831 seconds, in the UTC time zone".
-  This timestamp shows when the student has begun working on the exercise.
-  For research purposes, it might be useful to have the timestamp inside the JAAL recording instead of retrieving the exercise submission time from the learning management system storing JAAL recordings.

 ## edge.json